SlytherSavior/lost-and-found/README.md

 ## 🎯 Purpose

 I built this app as one of my first projects to learn by building.
-I learned the fundamentals of React Native, Firebase, and Firestore side by side while building this app to solve a real problem at school.
+I learned the fundamentals of React Native, Firebase, and Firestore side by side while building this app to solve a real problem at school. **Anyone can fork and use it for their own school.**

 ## 📸 Screenshots